Environmental Sustainability Policy 2024

 ● When catering for training programmes or screening events, we commit to using local catering companies who use sustainable, ethically sourced, plant based ingredients, from suppliers that make a positive impact, not only environmentally but socially, including training young people and other charitable works.

 ● We have also built environmental sustainability into our training programmes for filmmakers.
-Our next CPD course in Jan 2023 has a session on sustainable filmmaking. ● At events, we ask cinemas to provide glasses of tap water rather than plastic bottles.
+Our CPD course in 2023/2024 had a session on sustainable filmmaking and we will continue this in any future programmes. ● At events, we ask cinemas to provide glasses of tap water rather than plastic bottles.

 Travel: